ericksong91/phase-1-project/README.md

 1. Select from drop down whether you would like to search for an Anime or a Manga

-2. Input title name into the search field
+2. Input title name into the search field (e.g. Naruto, Bleach, One Piece, etc)

 3. Hit 'Submit'